Amendoiim/2d-brawler-engine/docs/project-status.md

 ## 📝 **Project Summary**

 The 2D Brawler Engine project has successfully completed Phase 1 and Phase 2, establishing a solid foundation and implementing all core systems.
-Phase 3 is now active, focusing on game content implementation with advanced level generation and environmental design.
+Phase 3 is now active, focusing on game content implementation with advanced level generation, environmental design, level types, and progression systems.

 **Current Status:**
 - ✅ **Phase 1 Complete** - Solid foundation established
 - ✅ **Phase 2 Complete** - All core systems implemented and functional
-- 🚀 **Phase 3 Active** - Game content implementation in progress (Week 2 of 8)
+- 🚀 **Phase 3 Active** - Game content implementation in progress (Week 7 of 8)
 - 📋 **Phase 4+ Planned** - Multiplayer and final polish

 **Key Achievements:**